pnnl/HyperNetX/HNX_Paper/paper.md

 # Statement of need
 For more than a century, graph theory has provided powerful methods for studying network relationships among abstract entities.
-Since the early 2000's, software packages such as NetworkX [@SciPyProceedings_11] and `igraph` [@csardi2006igraph;@antonov2023igraph]  have made these theoretical tools available to data scientists for studying large data sets.
+Since the early 2000s, software packages such as NetworkX [@SciPyProceedings_11] and `igraph` [@csardi2006igraph;@antonov2023igraph]  have made these theoretical tools available to data scientists for studying large data sets.
 Graphs represent pairwise interactions between entities, but for many network datasets this is a severe limitation.
-In 1973, hypergraphs were introduced by Claude Berge [@Berge1973Graphs] as a strict generalization of graphs: a hyperedge in a hypergraph can contain any number of nodes, including 1, 2, or more.
+In 1973, hypergraphs were introduced by @Berge1973Graphs as a strict generalization of graphs: a hyperedge in a hypergraph can contain any number of nodes, including 1, 2, or more.
 Hypergraphs have been used to model complex network datasets in areas such as the biological sciences, information systems, the power grid, and cyber security.
 Hypergraphs strictly generalize graphs (all graphs are (2-uniform) hypergraphs), and thus can represent additional data complexity and have more mathematical properties to exploit (for example, hyperedges can be contained in other hyperedges).
 As mathematical set systems, simplicial and homological methods from